rishabh1024/Actuate/README.md

 - **Pydantic**: Eases user input validation.
 Has various data types such as `HttpUrl`, `Datetime`, as well as functionality to create custom data types using field validators.
 - **SQLite3**: Easy to use database for prototyping and development purposes.
 - **Docker**: Containerization platform to package the application and its dependencies.
 Easy to run and test

-## Project Structure
-main.py file as the APIs
-database.py creates the database and has other functions for database manipulation docker

 ## APIs
 ### Shorten URL